Bette Davis: Warner Bros vs. Bette Davis

 On September 9, 1936, Warner Brothers filed a legal injunction against Davis in England which forbade her from appearing in film productions without their consent.
 While on a shopping spree in Paris, Davis publicly declared to the press that she intended to defy Warner Bros' legal injunction and make the film in England.

 On October 14, 1936, the British court held a hearing regarding the studio's injunction against Davis.
 Mr Justice Branson issued his decision on October 19, ruling in favor of Warner Bros.
 Justice Branson dismissed Davis's representative's claims that she was an "underpaid slave" held under a "life sentence", and ruled that Davis was in breach of her contract to Warner "for no discoverable reason except that she wanted more money".

 Davis was ordered to pay Warner Bros. $80,000 in restitution, and was also ordered to pay the studio's legal fees for filing the injunction in England.
 The British press offered little support to Davis, calling her overpaid and ungrateful.

-In 1943, actress Olivia de Havilland won a lawsuit against Warner Bros. regarding the length of time a studio contract could be legally enforceable, which at the time was seven years.
-In her later years, Davis would claim in interviews that she set the path for de Havilland's legal victory; however, this is inaccurate.
-Warners' 1936 injunction against Davis was due to her attempt to breach her contract to work for another production company because she and Warners were having a salary disagreement and bears no resemblance to the de Havilland legal case.